What Is Chapter 7 Bankruptcy

 Before your bankruptcy debts can be discharged under Chapter 7, you are also required to take a Debtor Education course.
 Similar to the Credit Counseling course, this course can be taken through an U.S. Trustee Program approved service or through the Bankruptcy Administration, depending on the state where you live.

 The purpose of the Debtor Education course is to teach you about financial management to avoid getting back into the excessive type of debt that caused you to seek bankruptcy relief.
 It will help you with budgeting strategies that can keep you from falling back into debt.

 At this point a 341 Meeting for your Chapter 7 Bankruptcy, also known as a Meeting of the Creditors is scheduled.
 You will meet with the Trustee at this meeting and if you have a bankruptcy attorney, your attorney will be there with you.
 In most cases, the creditors do not necessarily come to the meeting in cases unless fraud is suspected.

 At this meeting you will swear under oath that the information that you provided to the Trustee through your Credit Counseling Course and your Chapter 7 filing is true.
-You will likely be asked a number of questions by the Trustee based on the information you provided in your bankruptcy petition and will also be required to confirm your identity.
+You will likely be asked a number of questions by the Trustee based on the information you provided in your Chapter 7 Bankruptcy petition and will also be required to confirm your identity.

 The 341 Meeting is not a trial but it is a legal proceeding that requires you to swear under oath.
 Consider having an attorney experienced with Chapter 7 Bankruptcy at your side for the 341 Meeting as well as the entire bankruptcy process.